timot3/uiuc-classes-bot/README.md

-# UIUC Discord Classes Bot
+# A Discord Bot for UIUC Classes
 Inspired by [Professor Wade Fagen-Ulmschneider's Reddit bot](https://github.com/illinois/reddit-uiuc-bot/)

 To request a class, first add this bot to your discord server: